dottjt/plastic/other/qa.md

 Perhaps it also has to do with my upbringing.

+It also seems to play on the racism against Chinese people.
+Chinese people are generally seen as being lesser to whites, which is particularly evident with our food.
+It's considered to be cheaper, more nasty etc. etc.

 # What are some of the central themes of the novel?

 In essence, this is a novel about bipolar disorder.
 The first half of the novel describes the depression and the downfall and the second half of the novel describes the ascent.